-The first time I put my foot on an African continent.
-A trip filled with breathtaking views, close encounters with wild animals and some special moments for the adrenaline junkies.
+The first time I put my feet on an African continent.
+A trip filled with breathtaking views, close encounters with wild animals and some special moments for adrenaline junkies.

 Highs & Lows

 What would you have changed?

 I wouldn't really change anything about the trip itself.
 I'd love to be able to extend it and see more places in Zambia but that has to wait for another trip.

 Not really a foodie destination to be honest.
 Unless you stay in some luxurious lodges, I'm sure they have posh restaurants inside :) For us if was mostly oatmeals for breakfast and baked beans for dinner.